asuman315/asuman-sounds/README.md

 ## OVERVIEW

 ### About the project
 This is a multi-page headless e-commerce website.
-The products were fetched from an API I built with strapi.
+The products were fetched from an API I built strapi.

-I built the site using static site generation to provide short page load times and serve customers with much better user experience.
+The site was built using static site generation to provide short page load times and serve customers with much better user experience.

 I aslo employed static site generation as I won't be updating the invetory very often.